aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

-## Run the AWS CloudFormation template to create the Amazon MQ (Apache ActiveMQ) Cluster and Client EC2 machine
+## Run the AWS CloudFormation template to create the Amazon MQ (Apache ActiveMQ) Cluster and Client EC2 instance

 * [Run the AWS CloudFormation template using the file ActiveMQAndClientEC2.yaml] - You can go to the AWS CloudFormation console, create a new stack by specifying the template file.
 You can keep the defaults for input parameters or modify them as necessary.
 Wait for the AWS CloudFormation stack to be created.
 This AWS CloudFormation template will create an Amazon MQ (Apache ActiveMQ) cluster.
-It will also create an EC2 machine that you can use as a client.
+It will also create an EC2 instance that you can use as a client.

-* [Connect to the EC2 machine] - Once the AWS CloudFormation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
+* [Connect to the EC2 instance] - Once the AWS CloudFormation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
 In case you are using SSM Instance connect, you are not initially placed in the home directory.
 If you connect as ssm-user, you need to sudo su to ec2-user for this to work.
 Note: You may need to wait for some time after the CloudFormation stack is created, as some UserData scripts continue running post creation.

 ## Pre-requisites to Deploy the sample Lambda function

-The EC2 machine that was created by running the AWS CloudFormation template has all the software that will be needed to deploy the Lambda function.
+The EC2 instance that was created by running the AWS CloudFormation template has all the software that will be needed to deploy the Lambda function.

 The AWS SAM CLI is a serverless tool for building and testing Lambda applications.

-* Java - On the EC2 machine, we have installed the version of Java that you selected.
+* Java - On the EC2 instance, we have installed the version of Java that you selected.
 We have installed Amazon Corrretto JDK of the version that you had selected at the time of specifying the input parameters in the Cloudformation template.
 At the time of publishing this pattern, only Java versions 11, 17 and 21 are supported by AWS SAM
-* Maven - On the EC2 machine, we have installed Maven (https://maven.apache.org/install.html)
+* Maven - On the EC2 instance, we have installed Maven (https://maven.apache.org/install.html)
 * AWS SAM CLI - We have installed the AWS SAM CLI (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

-We have also cloned the Github repository for serverless-patterns on the EC2 machine already by running the below command
+We have also cloned the Github repository for serverless-patterns on the EC2 instance already by running the below command
     ```
     git clone https://github.com/aws-samples/serverless-patterns.git
     ```